Let us

 Our preferred way to catch tuna is chasing

-them with light tackle on our Aces Wild 22'
+them with light tackle on our Aces Wild 2 25'

-center console.
+center wheelhouse boat.
 It is definitely

 exciting.